access-ci-org/access-bulk-enroller/new-user-setup.md

 local system administrator so they can delete your account.

 ![ACCESS AUP](images/Picture01.png)

 ## Set/reset your ACCESS CI password
 Visit <https://identity.access-ci.org/password-reset> and enter your ACCESS ID.
 Then click the “SEARCH” button.

 ![Self Service Password Reset](images/Picture02.png)

 An email will be sent to your registered address.

 Allow at least 5 minutes to receive the email.
 Be sure to check your Inbox and Spam/Junk folders.
 If you do not receive it, it’s possible that your school is blocking emails from our system.
 Please send email to support@access-ci.atlassian.net with your ACCESS ID for assistance.

 ![Example Password Reset Email](images/Picture03.png)

-Once you receive the email, click the link to open the password reset webpage.
+Once you receive the email, click the link to open the password reset page.
 Enter your new password (twice) and click the “SUBMIT” button.

 ![Set New Password](images/Picture04.png)